Pregnancy

 Another regular mistake is not counting from the first day of your cycle.
 The first day of menstruation is the day you start bleeding –not the second or previous day.
 Fertility can come down to hours; you should know the accurate timing of your cycle.

-Dr. Curtis suggests using ovulation predictor kits, available over the counter.
+Dr. Curtis suggests using ovulation predictor kits, which are available over the counter.
 Keeping a calendar to track your cycle can be helpful.
 Using an online ovulation predictor or a mobile phone app works too.

 8. Turning Blind Eyes to Your Worries